 I have been asked about the effectiveness of pre-sacral neurectomy (PSN) in providing pain relief and if it should be routinely performed as a part of endometriosis and pelvic pain surgery.
 For those of you not familiar with this term (PSN), it is a nerve cutting procedure done during laparoscopy in an attempt to decrease pelvic pain.
 This should not be confused with another similar procedure, Laparoscopic Uterosacral Nerve Ablation (LUNA) that has been shown in multiple studies to be ineffective and is not recommended.

-But like any surgical procedure PSN has potential risks and complications.
+But like any surgical procedure, PSN has potential risks and complications.
 The complications associated with this procedure include constipation, urinary urgency and decrease vaginal lubrication with sex, altered sensation bladder fullness.
 There is also a risk of damage to the ureters, bowel or blood vessels during surgery.
-The actual risk of developing these complications including constipation is not well documented in the scientific literature.
-The few studies that we have report a postoperative rate of constipation to be between 14% and 74% and about 5% of patients experiencing urinary urgency.
+The actual risk of developing these complications including constipation is not well documented in the scientific literature The few studies that we have reported a postoperative rate of constipation to be between 14% and 74% and about 5% of patients experiencing urinary urgency.